jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/1 - The Problem.md

 ## How It Happened Before

-The Sun used to revolve around the Earth.
-Every birthday party was a celebration the Sun revolved around you.
+Every birthday party used to be  a celebration the Sun revolved around you.
 The Earth was stationary, and the stars, galaxies, and Universe that surround our little solar system was basically a lightshow.
 That's all we could see with our eyes.

 Ancent Greek astronomer and mathematician Aristarchus of Samos (310-230 BC) said otherwise.
 Among his achivements he correctly figured out the relative sizes of the Moon, Sun, and Earth.
 Every year a well in Egypt had no shadow.
 He reasoned the Sun is directly above it.
 On the same day he measured the shadow the great Tower of Alexandria.
 He measured the distances and heights of everything, used the pythgorean theorem, and voila, the Sun is 80 times the size of Earth, and the Moon is one forth.
 Aristarchus thereafter said why would the Sun move if it's so much bigger.